Skip to main content

-The Ontario Association of Optometrists recommends children start receiving comprehensive eye exams at 6 months, before starting kindergarten and every year thereafter.
+The Ontario Association of Optometrists recommends children start receiving comprehensive eye exams at 6 months, again at age three and every year thereafter.

 “A child’s eye health status can change yearly, so as parents and guardians, we have to make sure our children go on a yearly basis once they start school.
 Even if they are fine one year, with growth, their prescription can change as well as the status of their binocular vision – how the two eyes work together,” says Dr. Pabla.

 An undetected vision or eye health problem may be holding your child back socially and interfering with their behaviour.
 An optometrist can help remove the vision-related barriers that may be hindering your child from living a full and enriched life.